 This professorship was established in 1995 by Elliot S. Jaffe, W’49 and his wife Roslyn Jaffe.

 The Kahn chairs were established through a bequest by Edmund J. and Louise W. Kahn.

-Harry P. Kamen, C’54, established this chair in 2002 to support the study of economics.
+The late Harry P. Kamen, C’54, established this chair in 2002 to support the study of economics.
 Kane is a former Penn Arts & Sciences Board of Advisors member.